Palliative Care in the South

-Sunshine Care, nurse-led services, provide tailored palliative and end of life care to ensure your loved one has specialist care until the end.
+Sunshine Live in Care provide tailored palliative care to ensure your loved one has specialist care at the end of life.

-Palliative care and end of life care is for people living with a terminal illness where a cure is no longer possible.
+Palliative care is for people living with a terminal illness where a cure is no longer possible.
 Some people will have a complex illness and will need their symptoms controlled.
 The purpose of our palliative home care service is to help the person who is ill, as well as everyone affected by their illness, to achieve the best possible peaceful outcome.

 We will also endeavour to assist with any psychological, social, emotional or spiritual needs.